umati/Sample-Server/README.md

 ## Configuration

-The configuration uses a json format.
+The configuration uses a JSON format.
 By default, the server looks for a file `configuration.json`.
 The supported parameters are:

 ```json
 {